openweb3-foundation/Dagestan/README.md

 # Using DAGESTAN

-Main projects using DAGESTAN are [Setheum Network](https://github.com/Setheum-Labs/Setheum) and [Khalifa Blockchain](https://github.com/Khalifa-Blockchain/Khalifa)
+The main project using DAGESTAN is [Setheum Network](https://github.com/Setheum-Labs/Setheum)

 ## Projects using DAGESTAN (A-Z)